-Do not rename or move SYS\$MD.DSK or SYS\$EFI.SYS (the UEFI partition).
-Doing so will invalidate the boot blocks and render the system unbootable.
+VSI does not recommend to change or manipulate SYS\$MD.DSK or SYS\$EFI.SYS (or the underlying EFI partition) in any way.
+These files are needed to boot the system and are maintained by OpenVMS.

-1.8. x86-64 Licensing
+1.7. x86-64 Licensing

-During the installation, you will be prompted to enter Product Authorization Keys (License PAKs) for the base operating environment and any layered products that are not already included in the base OS.
+During the installation, you will be prompted to register the Product Authorization Keys (License PAKs) that you own.

 A PAK is represented as a text structure containing a series of named fields and unique values that were generated by VSI.
-You have the option of deferring PAK entry until after the installation and entering them using the OpenVMS LICENSE utility.
-If you choose to enter your PAKs during the installation, you can either type the values of each requested field, or copy-and-paste the values into the console (assuming your console connection supports this action, which terminal emulators do).
+When prompted to register your PAKs, you have the option of deferring that until after the installation (which is recommended) and then registering them as a script (or using the LICENSE utility to enter values).
+If you choose to enter your PAKs during the installation, you can either type the values of each requested field manually, or copy-and-paste the values into the console (assuming your console connection supports this action, which terminal emulators do).

-Below is an example of a typical PAK:
+Here is an example of a license text structure inside a PAK: